Pascal Zuberbühler: West Bromwich Albion

 Zuberbühler signed a two-year contract for West Bromwich Albion on a free transfer from Basel on 14 July 2006.
 His first appearance in an Albion shirt was in a friendly against Motherwell, where he earned praise from his manager Bryan Robson.
 He then kept a clean sheet on his competitive début as Albion beat Hull City 2–0 on 5 August.

 Zuberbühler was dropped from the first team by new manager Tony Mowbray after starting 15 games, apparently due to the fans booing and sarcastically applauding him when he played.
-The Scot made him available for loan in November.
+Mowbray made him available for loan in November.
 He returned to the first team after Russell Hoult was suspended, and responded by keeping a clean sheet in the 3–0 FA Cup win at rivals Wolverhampton Wanderers on 28 January 2007, but it proved to be his last game for the club.
 New signing Dean Kiely immediately replaced him in the first team, and he felt this harmed his chances for Euro 2008, due to be held in his home country.
 In February 2007, he was told by his club that he was "surplus to requirements", and that they would not stand in his way should a club come in for him.
 He signed an 18-month contract at Swiss side Neuchatel Xamax, moving there on a free transfer.

 Fulham

 In July 2008, on the invitation of former Switzerland national team boss Roy Hodgson, Zuberbühler joined Fulham on trial.
 He first appearance for the club was against South Korean side Busan I'Park as a second-half substitute for David Stockdale in a 1–0 defeat.
 On 6 August, Fulham signed him on a one-year deal.
 He made his only appearance on 23 September in the third round of the League Cup, a 1–0 loss away to Championship club Burnley.

 He earned a new one-year contract in June 2009.
-In 2009–10 season he fell behind Stockdale in the pecking order, but eventually fought his way back to being Mark Schwarzer's back-up and was in the matchday squad for the Europa League Final.
+In the 2009–10 season, he fell behind Stockdale in the pecking order, but eventually fought his way back to being Mark Schwarzer's back-up and was in the matchday squad for the Europa League Final.
 He had signed another one-year deal to remain at Craven Cottage, but was not picked for the team's Premier League squad for the 2010–11 season and faced an uncertain future at the club.
 On 1 July 2011, Fulham confirmed that Zuberbühler had left the club on a free transfer, after coming to the end of his contract.